TeamBuilderApp/Centivo/README.md

 # Centivo Coding Challenge.

+A simple Node.js Express API that connects to a MongoDB database and retrieves user data.

-A simple admin panel that manages user data for the Centivo take-home test.
+Admin panel that manages user data for the Centivo take-home test.
 Uses HTTP Web API methods, GET, POST, PUT, and DELETE to manage users.
 Made using Node.js Express API that connects to a MongoDB database and retrieves user data.

-To run this app:
+Instructions:
 1) Place the connection string in routes/users.js (I will send it to you).
 2) Open a terminal and cd to this project folder. \Centivo
 3) Run the command npm start.